scaryrawr/devpod-gh.zsh/README.md

 Quality of life plugin.

+I like vibe coding and `yolo` mode, this is to make using local devcontainers easier and more seamless for "safer" yolo.

+I get GitHub Copilot through work, so getting "automatic" sign in to me is important.
+I have been learning neovim (and am use to vscode), so auto port forwarding.

 This is a simple function wrapper around [devpod](https://github.com/loft-sh/devpod) which checks for `devpod` and [github cli](https://cli.github.com/).

 ## Dependencies